phiychai/stratala/docs/2.authentication/roles-and-user-management.md

     "lastName": "Doe",
     "username": "johndoe",
     "role": "writer",
-    "directusUserId": "uuid-here",
+    "payloadUserId": "id-here",
     "isActive": true
   }
 }
 ```

-## Directus User Synchronization
+## Payload User Synchronization

 ### Automatic Creation

-Directus users are automatically created when:
+Payload users are automatically created when:

 1. Admin creates a user with a content role (`admin`, `content_admin`, `editor`, `writer`)
 2. User role is updated to a content role

-### Directus User Fields
+### Payload User Fields

-When a Directus user is created, the following fields are synced:
+When a Payload user is created, the following fields are synced:

 - `email`: From Adonis user
-- `first_name`: From Adonis user
+- `firstName`: From Adonis user
-- `last_name`: From Adonis user
+- `lastName`: From Adonis user
 - `role`: Mapped from Adonis role
-- `status`: Set to `'active'`

-**Note**: Directus users created this way don't have passwords.
+**Note**: Payload users created this way don't have passwords.
 They can only be used for content management, not authentication.

 ### Space Creation for Writers